 For most practical engineering purposes a small amount of water is inevitable and acceptable as long as it does not exceed 0.1% (1000 ppm).

-For standard oil testing Gough Analytical reports H2O% which is the percentage of water estimated by the industry standard Hot Plate Crackle Test.
+For standard oil testing Terra Analytical reports H2O% which is the percentage of water estimated by the industry standard Hot Plate Crackle Test.
 This provides a good indication when the water content exceeds 0.1%.

-Where it is critical to know the water content more accurately below 0.1% Gough Analytical reports H2Oppm which is water content in mg/kg (parts per million) by the ASTM D6304 Karl Fischer titration method.
+Where it is critical to know the water content more accurately below 0.1% Terra Analytical reports H2Oppm which is water content in mg/kg (parts per million) by the ASTM D6304 Karl Fischer titration method.

 Excessive fuel dilution in a diesel engine can result from leaking fuel injectors or pump failures.
 There is usually a small acceptable amount of fuel dilution in normal used engine oil.
 The various engine makers can have different levels of acceptable fuel dilution for certain engine types.
 There are also different methods of measuring fuel dilution that may give slightly different results.

 Excess fuel dilution drops the viscosity and also drops the flash point of an engine oil.
-Gough Analytical looks for both a significant drop in viscosity and flash point to provide an estimation of the fuel percentage.
+Terra Analytical looks for both a significant drop in viscosity and flash point to provide an estimation of the fuel percentage.
 Where fuel dilution is detected this is reported as Fuel to the nearest percentage.
 This fuel percentage is derived from a flash point correlation based on NZ diesel.